mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 ### Pro-Active vs. Reactive

-Reactive routing protocols try to gather the information need for routing when a packet arrives.
+Reactive (also on demand) routing protocols try to gather the information need for routing when a packet arrives.
 This usually means that there is less traffic to keep local routing information up to date.
 It is only updated/gatheres when a packet actually needs to be routed.
 On the other hand this adds latency.

+Example: DSR, AODV

-Pro-active approaches keep all information ready and up to date for when a packet needs to be routed.
+Pro-active (also table driven) protocols keep all information ready and up to date for when a packet needs to be routed.
+For this a table of all received routing information is maintained.
-This approach is popular in existing implementations, but need a steady overhead to keep the routing information updated.
+This approach is popular in existing implementations, but needs a steady overhead to keep the routing information up to date.

+Examples: DSDV, OLSR, BATMAN-adv

 ### Distance-Vector vs. Link State